 Access to state-of-the art equipment and rapid, accurate communication are the most critical concerns of an emergency medical transportation provider.
 At Trinity, we believe in the power of technology and are heavily invested in the most advanced equipment and systems enabling us to provide the highest quality care for our patients.

 Our Communications Center has become the 231st Accredited Center of Excellence (ACE) in the world through The International Academies of Emergency Dispatch (IAED).
-Currently Trinity is the only accredited center of excellence in the state of Massachusetts.
+Currently Trinity is 1 of only 2 accredited “Centers of Excellence” in the state of Massachusetts.
 The professionals who staff our Communications Center are all certified as Advanced Emergency Medical Dispatchers through the IAED.